 When you hand over your keys to your teenager, you may feel excited and scared.
 And you have every reason to wait up based on the statistics.
-Teen drivers are at a high risk of Arlington Heights car crashes.
+Teen drivers are at a high risk of causing or being involved in car crashes.
 According to the AAA Foundation for Traffic Safety, 16 and 17 year older teenage drivers are more likely to get into a car accident then adults.
 Additionally, motor vehicle crashes have become the leading cause of death and disability for teenagers in the United States.
 And unfortunately, most of these crashes occur based on critical errors on the new drivers.

-Common Types of Teenage Driver Accidents in Arlington Heights
+Common Types of Teenage Driver Collisions in Arlington Heights

-Most common types of crashes are left turns, rear-end and running off the road.
-This could be due to the fact that majority of the newly licensed teen drivers receive their permits while lacking skills to drive on the road which leads to higher risk of crashing compared to the more experienced drivers.
-Driver inexperience is a dangerous cause of accidents because the teenagers who newly receive their driver’s license are not properly equipped to face the dangers of the roads and crash risks are particularly high on the first month of earning license.
+Most common types of crashes involve left turns, tailgating, and running off the road.
+This could be due to the fact that a majority of the newly licensed teen drivers receive their permits while lacking skills to drive on the road, leading to a higher risk of crashing compared to more experienced drivers.
+Driver inexperience is a common cause of accidents because the teenagers who receive their driver’s licenses are not properly equipped to face the dangers of the roads, and crash risks are particularly high during the first month of earning license.

 Distracted Driving and Your Teenager

-- taking your eyes and mind off the road, eating,
+- Taking your eyes and mind off the road

-- switching between radio stations or changing songs your a Bluetooth enabled device,
+- Switching between radio stations or changing songs on your a Bluetooth enabled device

-Additionally, distracted driving become even more dangerous during the nighttime when visibility is lowered.
+Additionally, distracted driving becomes even more dangerous during the nighttime when visibility is limited.

-How to Reduce Injuries for a Teenage Driver
+How to Reduce the Risk of Injury for a Teenage Driver

-Call an Arlington Heights Teenage Accident Lawyer Today
+Call an Arlington Heights Teenage Car Accident Attorney Today

 If you know someone who has been injured in a teen driving accident or you have been the victim of teen driving accident, contact an attorney for legal assistance.
 The Law Offices of R.F.
-Wittmeyer, Ltd. has over thirty years of experience handling car accident cases.
-For a free consultation, call us today at (847) 357-0403.
-Our Arlington Heights injury attorneys can review the accident and discuss your injuries.
+Wittmeyer, Ltd. has over 30 years of experience handling car accident cases.
+For a free consultation, call us today.
+Our Arlington Heights teenage car accident lawyers can review your case and discuss your legal options.